RobertFehrmann/concurrency_framework/README.md

 * number of tables to be created
 * number of rows to be created per table

 It implements a simple model for an [Embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) problem.
-To adapt the sample code for you own processing, you have to
+To adapt the sample code for your own processing, you have to
 * define how to partition the total amount of work into N partitions of approx the same amount of work (measured in execution time)
 * define how to execute the work for each partition